Gas vs Electric Tankless Water Heaters – Which Is the Best Choice for Your Utah Home?

 On the flip side, electric tankless water heaters are simpler to install.
 They don’t require venting and are more compact, which means they can fit easily into tight spaces.
 However, they often require electrical upgrades since they’re very high power appliances—which means you may need to upgrade your panel or run new wiring if your current setup can’t handle the load.

-In Bountiful and nearby Utah cities, Rare Breed Plumbing can help you assess whether your home’s current infrastructure can support either type, and what the installation will actually cost.
+In Bountiful and nearby Utah cities, Rare Breed Plumbing can help you assess whether your home’s current infrastructure can support either type, and what the water heater installation will actually cost.

 Maintenance: Gas vs. Electric